 Symbols are ultimately subjective shapes that accumulate cultural meaning and historical contexts.
 Before Hitler claimed the swastika for his hate-fueled atrocities, it was a commonly used shape, like an infinity sign or a star, that represented different things to different cultures around the globe.
 In many cases, these symbols predate the Nazi regime by many centuries or even millennia.

-Swastikas in Eastern Religion
+Appearances in Eastern Religions

-Swastikas in the Pre-Nazi West
+The Pre-Nazi West

+Because of its use in Native American cultures, the swatiska appeared in North America before the beginning of WWII.
+Like the Finnish Air Force, the U.S. Army used the swastika as its symbol as late as the 1930s.
 Perhaps most shockingly, there is a small mining town in the Canadian province of Ontario whose name is "Swastika."